bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 extensions in the next section.

 .. note::
-    BokehJS was originally written in `CoffeeScript`_, but is being ported to `TypeScript`_.
+    BokehJS was originally written in `CoffeeScript`_, but was ported to `TypeScript`_.
 Accordingly, the guidance here is presented in TypeScript.
     However, custom extensions can be written in CoffeeScript or pure JavaScript as well.

 .. code-block:: typescript

+    import {HTMLBox, HTMLBoxView} from "models/layouts/html_box"

-    import {div, empty} from "core/dom"
+    import {div} from "core/dom"
     import * as p from "core/properties"
-    import {LayoutDOM, LayoutDOMView} from "models/layouts/layout_dom"

-    export class CustomView extends LayoutDOMView {
+    export class CustomView extends HTMLBoxView {

-      initialize(options) {
+      connect_signals(): void {
-        super.initialize(options)
+        super.connect_signals()

+        // Set BokehJS listener so that when the Bokeh slider has a change
+        // event, we can process the new data. this.connect(this.model.slider.change, () => {
           this.render()

-        // Set BokehJS listener so that when the Bokeh slider has a change
-        // event, we can process the new data this.connect(this.model.slider.change, () => this.render())
+          this.invalidate_layout()
+        })
       }

-      render() {
+      render(): void {
         // BokehjS Views create <div> elements by default, accessible as
         // ``this.el``.
 Many Bokeh views ignore this default <div>, and instead
         // do things like draw to the HTML canvas.
 In this case though, we change
-        // the contents of the <div>, based on the current slider value. empty(this.el)
+        // the contents of the <div>, based on the current slider value. super.render()

         this.el.appendChild(div({
           style: {
-            'padding': '2px',
+            padding: '2px',
-            'color': '#b88d8e',
+            color: '#b88d8e',
-            'background-color': '#2a3153',
+            backgroundColor: '#2a3153',
           },
         }, `${this.model.text}: ${this.model.slider.value}`))
       }
     }

-    export class Custom extends LayoutDOM {
+    export class Custom extends HTMLBox {

-      // If there is an associated view, this is typically boilerplate. default_view = CustomView
+      slider: {value: string}

+      static initClass(): void {
         // The ``type`` class attribute should generally match exactly the name
         // of the corresponding Python class.
-      type = "Custom"
+        this.prototype.type = "Custom"

-    }
+        // If there is an associated view, this is typically boilerplate. this.prototype.default_view = CustomView

-    // The @define block adds corresponding "properties" to the JS model.
-These
+        // The this.define() block adds corresponding "properties" to the JS model.
-    // should normally line up 1-1 with the Python model class.
+        // These should normally line up 1-1 with the Python model class.
 Most property
         // types have counterparts, e.g. bokeh.core.properties.String will be
         // ``p.String`` in the JS implementation.
 Any time the JS type system is not
-    // yet as complete, you can use ``p.Any`` as a "wildcard" property type.
+        // yet as complete, you can use ``p.Any`` as a "wildcard" property type. this.define({
-    Custom.define({
           text:   [ p.String ],
           slider: [ p.Any    ],
         })
+      }
+    }
+    Custom.initClass()

 .. _userguide_extensions_structure_putting_together: